 - 1. Test rapid alternating movements, bilaterally.
-Have patient alternate striking palm and back of hands on thighs as quickly as they can (pg.
-716, Bates 11th ed.). - 2.
+Have patient alternate striking palm and back of hands on thighs as quickly as they can. - 2.
 Perform point-to-point testing, bilaterally ("finger to nose").
 Ask the patient to touch your index finger and then his/her nose.
 Move your finger about so that the patient has to alter directions and extend the arm fully to reach it.
-Perform this maneuver several times. - 3.
-Perform heel to shin bilaterally.
-Have the patient slide their leg from their knee to their foot as straight as possible three times in a row.
+Perform this maneuver several times.